nuitrcs/databases_workshop/sql/part1.md

 * Password:
 * Port: 5432 (default for PostgreSQL)

 You also need a client program to connect to the database.
-It's suggested that you start with `psql`, which is a command-line client.
-Output below is from `psql`.
+Output below is from a command line client called `psql`.

-In the workshop, you only have permission to read data from the dvdrental database, not add, update, or delete data, or modify the database.
-When we get to changing databases, you'll have access to a database you have permissions to modify.
+In the introductory workshop, you only have permission to read data from the dvdrental database, not add, update, or delete data, or modify the database.

 # Database Schema